roncarr880/Radio-control-auto-pilot/README.md

 # Radio-control-auto-pilot
-Very simple fixed wing autopilot using Teensy LC and the Prop Shield
+Very simple fixed wing autopilot using Teensy LC and the Prop Shield.

-Currently a work in progress, but it is getting to where it may be useful to others.
-The Adafruit MPL3115A2 library was modified to avoid the 384ms wait for altitude conversion.
-Stabil_4 is a version that has an altitude hold feature.
-Otherwise it is the same as stabil_3.
+Mode 0:  Full control with bank angle protection.
+Mode 1:  Fly by wire with auto leveling.
+Mode 2:  Altitude hold fly by wire.
+Or fast switch to climbout/takeoff mode.

+The motion sense library was modified to allow reading the barometer.